OpenLiberty/open-liberty-deep-dive/SNL_Instructions/module-6/instructions.md

 Tests run: 1, Failures: 0, Errors: 0, Skipped: 0
 ```

-When you are done checking out the services, exit dev mode by pressing **CTRL+C** in the command-line session
+When you are done checking out the services, exit dev mode by pressing **CTRL+C** in the command-line sessions
 where you ran the `barista` and `coffee-shop` services, or by typing **q** and then pressing the **enter/return** key.

 # Next Steps